noahehall/theBookOfNoah/linux/docker/docker.md

         - team-specific image distribution for locality/visbility
         - environmebt or deployment stage-specific image pools
         - corporate processes for approving images
         - longevity control of external images
+      - docker registry image
+        - available on the docker hub
+        - can be used with all existing docker cmds
+          - all push/pull actions occur between the docker daemon and the network API of the registry container
+        - the registry uses a file system storage backend

     - custom image distribution infrastructure
       - e.g. sftp, http downloads, config management tools